mohdamir021/yoprint-react-app/PROMPTS.md

 ### Quick help to make an embedded Youtube Player component
 ```
 In my React + Vite with Typescript project, can you help me create a component file for Youtube Embedded player?
+Please include ways to enable or disable autoplay.
 ```